 St Leo’s runs a BYODD (Bring Your Own Designated Device) Program which requires all students in Years 7-10 to have an Apple iPad, while students in Years 11 and 12 have the option to either retain their iPads or to change to Apple Macintosh laptops.

 The St Leo’s Learning Den

-Our unique St Leo’s Learning Den is a custom online learning platform where students record and track their progress in a range of areas we call ‘Growth Domains’, providing them learning ownership and a digital portfolio to take with them when they leave.
+Our unique St Leo’s Learning Den is a custom-built online learning platform on which students can record and track their progress in a range of areas, giving them learning ownership and a digital portfolio to take with them when they leave.

 Science, Technology, Engineering and Mathematics (STEM) is a major focus at St Leo’s, ensuring students have the skills they need to live and work in a globalised world.
 We have an interdisciplinary approach, where students apply STEM skills to make connections between school, community, work and the global enterprise.
 We work with a range of industry experts on real-world applications and challenge-based learning activities to also foster collaboration, teamwork and other essential skills while having fun.

 We run a a large number of STEM co-curricular and extracurricular activities for students of all levels.
 Current opportunities and programs being run and further developed in 2020 include: